xarray-contrib/pint-xarray/blogpost.md

 4) You can specify that functions should expect certain units, and convert them if needed:

-- [ ] TODO this requires pint-xarray #143 to be merged
+- [ ] TODO this requires pint-xarray #143 to be merged and released

 ```python
 from pint_xarray import expects